abajwa-hw/single-view-demo/README.md

 - 5. Analyze tables to populate statistics
 - 6. Use Hive view to correlate the data from multiple data sources

-The demo is available in 2 flavors:
+The demo/lab is available in 2 flavors:
   - Zeppelin notebook
   - Manual lab

-#### Option 1: Zeppelin Notebook
+#### Option 1: Demo using Zeppelin Notebook

 - For demo purposes and for students enrolled into the "Technical Sales Professional" course, a simplified version of this is available as a Zeppelin notebook:
   - Web version (readonly) available [here](https://www.zeppelinhub.com/viewer/notebooks/aHR0cHM6Ly9yYXcuZ2l0aHVidXNlcmNvbnRlbnQuY29tL2hvcnRvbndvcmtzLWdhbGxlcnkvemVwcGVsaW4tbm90ZWJvb2tzL21hc3Rlci8yQkJCVzc1VlMvbm90ZS5qc29u)